manni8436/MS2-Project/README.md

 #### CLIENT GOALS

 * The site needs to be easily accessible.
-* Manouvering around the site to be simple and straightforwards to use.
+* Manouvering around the site to be simple and straightforward to use.
 * The site to be easy to read, understandable and be able to see all images clearly.
 * The site to have clear indication of what has been selected while playing.